 We recommend our clients that upon receiving the funding decision, they share its content and terms and conditions with the auditor in their company who will perform the financial audit for the project’s final report.
 In this way, the auditor is informed of the upcoming audit well in advance, and is able to instruct the beneficiary of funding in complying with their project monitoring obligations.

 Costs declared in interim reports are approved preliminarily and may be corrected by both the client and Business Finland within the duration of the project.
-Final approval of the costs can only be given after the auditor’s report for the project has been received.
+Final approval of the costs can only be given after the final report and auditor’s report for the project has been received.
 The auditor’s report is of crucial importance in the approval of project costs and the payment of funding.

 The Business Finland online service provides a concise overview of the correspondence of project documents between the beneficiary and Business Finland.
 Documents readable in the service include decisions on funding and changes and payment orders in chronological order, as well as reports and cost statements and their appendices.
 The exception to this is the salary specification, which is restricted from viewing due to the confidentiality of salary information.
 As a result, the salary specifications (Y4) included in cost statements must be requested separately from the beneficiary.